 |

 Instrument flying is not a physical excercise it is a mental one.
-To fly instrument successfully one must be able to do four things: Fly the airplane soley by reference to the instruments, navigate, communicate, and do all these things simultaneously.
+To fly instrument successfully one must be able to do four things: Fly the airplane solely by reference to the instruments, navigate, communicate, and do all these things simultaneously.

 A "frazzeled" pilot is one who was not well trained, is not well diciplined, and does not stay current, and as a result must devote so much mental resources flying the airplane that he or she does not have enough time to devote to the other required tasks.
 "Frazzeled pilots have little or no brain space left to consider alternatives when faced with a problem.
 Almost all of their attention is spent simply flying the aircraft.
 So they listen to others instead of making the decisions themselves.
 And others cannot make the decisions.
 A controller may offer a solution to a pilot, but only the pilot can judge whether it is best for that situation or not.
 Other pilots flying other airplanes may advance suggestions, but deciding on the spot that something is the right thing to do only because it sounds good can lead to disaster.
 Without giving any course of action the proper degree of thought a pilot gives up much of his or her authority.
 (It is at this point that) events, instead of the pilot, begin controlling the situation."
 Brian M. Jacobson - "Flying on the Gages" |